 This four-year project, funded by the USDA, will build resiliency in the middle of the Minnesota’s food supply chain by investing in infrastructure.
 The result will be more and better markets for small farms and food businesses and more locally-made value-added products for consumers throughout the state.

-In 2024, the Minnesota RFSI Initiative will provide competitive grants for aggregation, processing, manufacturing, storing, transporting, wholesaling, and distribution of locally and regionally produced food products, including specialty crops, dairy, grains for human consumption, aquaculture, and other food products (but not meat or poultry).
+In 2024, the Minnesota RFSI Program will provide competitive grants for aggregation, processing, manufacturing, storing, transporting, wholesaling, and distribution of locally and regionally produced food products intended for human consumption, including specialty crops, dairy, grains, aquaculture, and other food products (except meat and poultry, which are funded through other programs).
 The project will also fund business development services for new and established food companies.

-If you have questions about the Minnesota RFSI Initiative, contact firstname.lastname@example.org.
+If you have questions about the Minnesota RFSI Program, contact firstname.lastname@example.org.

 Statewide Cooperative Partnership for Local and Regional Markets